colinrozzi/fs-mcp-server/README.md

 8. **info**: Get detailed file/directory information
 9. **search**: Search file contents (grep-like functionality)
 10. **list_allowed_dirs**: List all allowed directories configured on the server
+11. **edit**: Perform partial edits on a file without rewriting the entire content

 All operations are constrained to configurable allowed directories for security.